yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-DocumentReference-intro.md

 ### **Approaches to document content**
-The DocumentReference this offers three different ways to transmit the document content and it is important to understand the details of this.
+The DocumentReference offers three different ways to transmit the document content and it is important to understand the details of this.
 The sections below cover each option in turn.

  - **(1) Embedded document (only supported for messaging NOT online query)**